Historic Quaker Houses of Lancaster County, PA

 A Monument to Susanna Wright:

-Architecturally, the mansion is a meticulously preserved example of the Pennsylvania English Quaker style.
-The two-story stone structure reflects the sophisticated yet simple tastes of its original owner.
-The house blends early Georgian aesthetics with earlier design elements.
-Much of the building’s fabric remains original, including the exterior doors, window frames, and interior pine flooring.
+This historic farmhouse is a meticulously preserved example of the Pennsylvania English Quaker style.
+The two-story stone house reflects the sophisticated yet simple tastes of Susanna Wright.
+Many of the building’s details are original, including the exterior doors, window frames, and interior pine flooring.

 The Floorplan: